Tommy Macpherson: Operation Jedburgh – France

 They then switched to attacking road and rail routes between Brive and Montauban, eventually completely stopping railway traffic between Cahors and Souillac, Lot on 1 July.
 Similar operations continued through July, and following Operation Dragoon (the Allied invasion of Southern France, aimed at capturing Marseille), operations increased in scale.
 In one attack Macpherson and his men trapped 300 Germans and 100 members of the Milice (Pro-German French forces) in a railway tunnel for several days.

-Over the course of the next two months Macpherson killed or captured many German troops and systematically blew apart bridges.
+Over the course of the next two months Macpherson killed or captured many German troops and blew apart bridges.
 He operated from caves and woodland areas with his radio operator.
-Under the mantle of Agent Quinine, he achieved an operation of some kind virtually every day, his high-profile presence – he brazenly toured the countryside in a black Citroën with a Union Flag pennant on one side and a Croix de Lorraine on the other – infuriating the Nazis to the extent that they placed a 300,000 franc bounty on his head, describing him as "A bandit masquerading as a Scottish officer and extremely dangerous to the citizens of France".
+Under the mantle of Agent Quinine, he achieved an operation of some kind virtually every day, – he toured the countryside in a black Citroën with a Union Flag pennant on one side and a Croix de Lorraine on the other – infuriating the Nazis to the extent that they placed a 300,000 franc bounty on his head, describing him as "A bandit masquerading as a Scottish officer and extremely dangerous to the citizens of France".

 On one occasion when a German staff car was approaching a level crossing Macpherson booby-trapped the barrier arm so it crashed down on the vehicle, decapitating the local commandant and his driver.

 As Axis forces in the south of France were cut off by the Allied advance, Macpherson negotiated the surrender of two German units, the most notable being FK541.
 This was an assortment of Axis forces, totaling 23,000 men and while mainly second line soldiers it did include 7000 front line troops.
 It was the command of Major General Botho Henning Elster.
 Macpherson was informed by another Jedburgh leader Captain Arthur Cox that the Major General wanted to negotiate surrender.
 A meeting had already been held with the Americans, conducted by Lieutenant Samuel Magill, but it was felt that Germans were prevaricating, so another meeting was set up in a village in Allied hands.

 Unarmed and accompanied by a German doctor and a French officer, Macpherson was driven in a captured German Red Cross vehicle through miles of enemy-held territory, through machine gun fire, to the village's school house.
 Dressed in full Highland uniform complete with bonnet, he bluffed that he would unleash heavy artillery and call on the RAF if the Germans did not surrender.
 The Major General agreed on condition his forces were allowed to keep their side arms until they were in safe custody of the US 83rd infantry division.